Have a question? Check out our FAQs below. If you filter the list by FAQ type, all the questions will expand to view the answer.

 Make sure your email address is correct in every place entered, add @SAQA.com to your contacts list, check your spam and junk folders.
 If you still haven’t found any information by the date for notification, contact firstname.lastname@example.org or the Exhibition Coordinator listed on the prospectus or email@example.com.

 Soon after notifications go out, accepted artists will receive Artist Instructions which will include shipping instructions and an artist contract.
 Please review these carefully.

-Withdrawal after entry submission but before acceptance will result in a forfeiture of the entry fee; withdrawal once work has been accepted whether prior to or during the exhibition will result in the artist being excluded from future SAQA shows for a period of 18 months.
+Withdrawal after entry submission but before acceptance will result in a forfeiture of the entry fee; withdrawal once work has been accepted whether prior to or during the exhibition may result in the artist being excluded from future SAQA shows.

 Members may submit up to three pieces of art for each global exhibition, however jurors will be instructed to select no more than one artwork per artist per exhibition.
 Regional exhibitions may have different policies.

 When applying to a SAQA Call for entry, there are no restrictions regarding the publication of images of your artwork.
 This is true even if your artwork is accepted.